aosabook/500lines/dagoba/chapter.md

 Could it really be that easy?
 We just set our program counter to the *last* step instead of the first one and work our way backwards?

 It turns out we can make this work with a little effort, most of which has already been baked in to the design of our pipetypes and the signals they send.
-In additional to allowing runtime optimizations this new style has many other benefits related to the ease of instrumentation: history, reversibility, stepwise debugging, query statistics -- all of these are easy to add dynamically because we control the interpreter and have left it as a virtual machine evaluator instead of a pile of thunks.
+In addition to allowing runtime optimizations this new style has many other benefits related to the ease of instrumentation: history, reversibility, stepwise debugging, query statistics -- all of these are easy to add dynamically because we control the interpreter and have left it as a virtual machine evaluator instead of a pile of thunks.

 Let's see this all in context: